eameres/G4G_Basic/README.md

 using IMGUI the program also allows for "hot swapping" the basic vertex and fragment shaders

+This example now runs just as well on MacOS as it does on windows (On 9/7/21 at least!)

-building requires VS 2019 (likely works with earlier versions as well) and CMAKE https://cmake.org/
+On Windows, building requires VS 2019 (likely works with earlier versions as well) and CMAKE https://cmake.org/ On Mac (Only verified on Catalina 10.15) requires XCode 12.4 (IDE and Command Line Tools) and CMAKE https://cmake.org/

+On Windows:
 Find the build directory and run the setup batch file.
 This will create a g4gBuild directory.
 Inside that directory you will find a VS2019 solution file named "g4gP1.sln".
 Open that with Visual Studio (Community Edition)

+On MacOS:
+Find the build directory and run the command file (a script).
+This will create a g4gBuild directory.
+Inside that directory you will find an XCode project named g4gp1, open that in XCode 12.4